Biz-codes/we-friendly-capstone-server/README.md

 ##### Businesses Page (Priority - High Est. 1h) (to do later)
 * as a logged-in user,
-* I want to click on a link for each business or service and link to the Reviews Page,
-* so I can read the reviews for that business

-##### Businesses Page (Priority - High Est. 1h) (to do later)
-* as a logged-in user,
 * I want to click on link buttons for each business or service
-* so I can add a business, write a review, or "remember" a business
+* so I can add a business or write a review

 ##### me-friendly Page (Priority - Medium Est. 2h) (to do later)
 * as a logged-in user,